Joanna Groden, Ph.D.

 Vice Chancellor for Research

-Dr. Groden is a human geneticist, who is internationally recognized for her research in identifying key genetic causes of colon cancer and other inherited cancers through the identification and characterization of two human disease genes.
-Her research has been continuously funded by the National Institutes of Health since 1994.
-Dr. Groden has served on several boards and advisory panels including the NCI Board of Scientific Counselors, and actively participates in the peer review process for AACR, NIH, DOD, and many other national and international funding agencies and scientific journals.
-With numerous publications and patents, Dr. Groden has been elected as a Fellow of the American Association for the Advancement of Science (AAAS) and a Fellow of the American Gastroenterological Association.
+Dr. Groden is a human geneticist and cancer biologist, internationally recognized for her research in determining key genetic causes of colon cancer and other inherited cancers through the identification of human disease genes and their functional characteristics.
+She was continuously funded by the National Institutes of Health for more than 30 years and previously appointed as an Investigator of the Howard Hughes Medical Institute.
+Dr. Groden serves and has served on numerous boards and advisory panels including the National Cancer Institute Board of Scientific Counselors, and actively participates in the peer review process for AACR, NIH and many other national and international funding agencies and scientific journals.
+With numerous publications and patents, Dr. Groden was elected a Fellow of the American Association for the Advancement of Science (AAAS) and a Fellow of the American Gastroenterological Association.
+She is a graduate of Middlebury College and Cornell University.